Hepatitis A Virus Infection (HAV)

 Audio

 A highly contagious, acute liver infection caused by the hepatitis A virus (HAV).
-It is usually transmitted by coming into contact with an infected person’s feces, such as by eating contaminated food or drinking contaminated water, or by person-to-person contact.
-People with HIV and who have underlying liver disease are at higher risk of having severe HAV infection than people who have HAV infection alone.
+It is usually transmitted by contact with the feces of a person with hepatitis A, such as by eating contaminated food or drinking contaminated water, or by person-to-person contact.
+People with HIV and who have underlying liver disease have a higher likelihood of severe HAV than people who have HAV infection alone.

 Print